Sacramento Storage Auctions: Myths vs Reality

 Storage auctions are open to the public.
 Anyone 18 years of age or older can place a bid for the contents of a storage unit.
 Auctions are cash only.

-If you’re interested in attending a Sacramento storage auction, you can find listings and dates on web pages such as Nor Cal Storage Auctions.
+If you’re interested in attending a Sacramento storage auction, you can find listings and dates on sites such as Nor Cal Storage Auctions.

-Storage auctions don’t work exactly like they do on television.
+Storage auctions don’t work exactly as they do on television.
 The reality is a little bit different than what you might expect.

 Common Storage Auction Myths

 Due to the fact that a show like "Storage Wars" is edited for entertainment, several myths have crept into the public consciousness about how auctions work.
 Here are some common myths, along with the reality of how things work.